eclipse-sumo/sumo/docs/web/docs/Simulation/SublaneModel.md

   front-bumper is referred to as its *lane*.
 If the vehicle front-bumper also reaches into another lane, this is called the *shadow lane*
-- target lane: if the vehicle has started a lane changing manoeuvre to another lane, this is the target lane
+- target lane: if the vehicle has started a lane changing manoeuver to another lane, this is the target lane
 - lateral speed: the lateral velocity in the current simulation step
 - lane change maneuver distance: the absolute lateral distance to be